Customer Segmentation: Types, Benefits, and Strategies for Targeted Marketing

 1. Demographic Segmentation

-This includes factors such as age, gender, income, education, and occupation.
+Demographic segmentation divides people based on their age, gender, income, education, and occupation.
 It is one of the most widely used methods because it is easy to measure and highly relevant to purchasing behavior.

 2. Geographic Segmentation